 Do you have a craft that you’d like to share?
 Contact me and I’ll share it here with a picture of your creation.

-Barb sent in this template and instructions for making a cootie catcher make a history of the US flag cootie catcher to help Cub Scouts.
+Barb sent in this free template and instructions for making a cootie catcher make a history of the US flag cootie catcher to help Cub Scouts.
 A cootie catcher, also called a fortune teller, is an orgami construct which can be used to ask and answer questions.

 When Scouts build a catapult, they can learn about physics and energy.
 An easy way to do this is with a small scale craft stick catapult.